-Michael Proeve is a senior lecturer in the School of Psychology at the University of Adelaide, a forensic and clinical psychologist.
-He has also worked as a practising psychologist for the Victorian and South Australian governments and in private practice, and as a manager of treatment services in several correctional settings.
+Michael Proeve is a Senior Lecturer in the School of Psychology at the University of Adelaide, and a forensic and clinical psychologist.
+He has also worked as a practising psychologist for the Victorian and South Australian governments and in private practice and as a manager of treatment services in several correctional settings.
 His PhD concerned remorse as an internal and interpersonal emotion, and his published works concern remorse, shame, risk assessment, and mindfulness.

 Kate Rossmanith is an author, essayist and academic.
 Her background is in anthropology, performance studies and creative writing, and she researches the role of emotion, enactment and narrative in legal contexts.
 She is an Associate Professor of Media and Cultural Studies at Macquarie University, Sydney.

 "Remorse permeates the entire criminal justice system, affecting decisions from policing through to parole.
 This unique collection of essays explores the role and consequences of remorse, drawing on a range of perspectives and disciplines.
 It will interest scholars across many jurisdictions, and indeed to anyone with an interest in criminal justice."

 Julian Roberts, Professor of Criminology, University of Oxford, UK

 "As a sentencing judge who wrestles daily with questions of whether and how to detect remorse in a highly multicultural courtroom, Part 1 – Judging Remorse - is particularly helpful in offering theoretical and practical guidance to beleaguered lawyers and judges.
 This excellent text should be provided to every new judge."